ricardobna/docs/Tutorials/gettingstarted/Step17.rst

 Menu Items
 ----------

-- First you will need to have a class that represents the items you will show, this class should be responsible for receiving the click event used for transition to the other parts of your app and also have a title to indicate what it is.
+- First you will need to have a class that represents the items you will show.
+This class should be responsible for receiving the click event used for transition to the other parts of your app and should also have a title to indicate what it is.

 .. code:: java